Wil-dTrick/Random_Shit/De-escalation.md

 ## Redirect

-Sometimes it easier if the escalated situation is artifically directed at you.
+Sometimes it easier if the escalated situation is directed at you.
 Getting in between two people can be difficult.
 If one person is relatively calm and the other is not.
 You can focus on how you failed the situation to bring the heat onto yourself, which you can then defuse much easier.

 ## Body Language